STEERING KIT INSTRUCTIONS

 5. Do your alignment (use Thuren Fabrication specs)

-6. COUPLERS: NO ANTI SEIZE!
-Position the joints vertically and torque the 1/4” 12 point bolts with supplied socket on the adjusting collar in a back to front pattern a few times on each setting, torque the collar bolts to first 10 ft lbs then 13 ft lbs.
-If needed or your wrench is not to spec, you can slowly go more till the coupler is tight.
-Do this a few times I cannot stress this enough, if you don’t the rods will pull out of the collars causing you to have no steering.
-Don’t be that person please.
-The collar is 4130 Chromoly and the bolts are Grade 9.
-So that can take more torque if needed.
-Do not use any kind of lube or use red locktite.
+Position the joints vertically and torque the 1/4” bolts on the adjusting collar as shown on Page 3.
+If needed or your wrench is not to spec, you can gradually go more rounds until the coupler is tight.
+Follow the instructions and values for each round.
+I cannot stress this enough, if you don’t the rods will pull out of the collars causing you to have no steering.
+Don’t be that person PLEASE!

 7. Add 5+ pumps of Grease to the Drag link, add 12 + to the TRE with supplied grease (or you can use REDLINE).
 After the test drive add a couple of pumps of grease joints and again at 500 miles, if it doesn’t take any that is fine.
 Grease every 5k miles or as needed.
 The grease acts as a hydraulic lock and ensures the system will feel tight all the time.
 You may need to turn the steering wheel to access the pitman arm grease fitting due to the oversized of the joints.
 Lube locker (Amazon) grease ends work VERY well if you don’t have one.
+Do not over grease with an electric gun, same goes for the ball joints. (if you did pull the zerks to let off the pressure)

 RETORQUE AND ENJOY!!!